abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Classifier		|  outputs (number of classes)    |

 Another architecture was also implemented.
-This one follows a similar architecture to the one described in this [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) In which the outout of two convolutional layers are fed into fully connected layer as seen below:
+This one follows a similar architecture to the one described in this [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) In which the output of two convolutional layers are fed into fully connected layer as seen below:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|